kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 ---
 ```

 Below is an empty header than can be copied and pasted into new webpages (it is ok if you leave fields that you don't need empty, it will not cause an error).
+When copying this text, make sure to keep the indentation the same.
 The layout has been specified as 'single', as this is most likely to be the kind of page you will be adding.
 If you need a different page type, do not forget to change this field:

 ```
 ---